COVID-19 Announcement: For more information about our current policies and procedures. Please click here

 La Flor de Michoacan

 Lastly, and perhaps most importantly, try to hydrate with more than cervezas and tequila.
-In the heart of Playa del Carmen on Calle 18 and 30th Avenue (across from Mega superstore) is the authentic Mexican fresh juice and ice cream shop, La Flor de Michoacan.
+In central Playa del Carmen (Constituyentes and 30th Avenue across from Mega Soriana superstore) is the authentic Mexican fresh juice and ice cream shop, La Flor de Michoacan.
 These ice creameries are as popular with Mexicans as Starbucks is with Americans.
 In most cities you can find one on nearly every corner.

 What makes these delicious Mexican popsicles so special is that they are made with fresh exotic fruits like Mamey, Soursop and Dragonfruit.
-We suggest the frozen Paleta (on the stick) de Coco (coconut), Nuez (creamy walnut) or Cajeta (rich goat-milk caramel).
+We suggest the frozen Paleta (on the stick) de Coco (coconut), Nuez (creamy walnut) or Cajeta (rich caramel-flavored goat-milk.)

 Here are just a few of the many ways to cool off when the sun strikes in Playa del Carmen.
-If you see an activity that interests you and you require further information, please do not hesitate to call the Bric Vacation Rental office at +52(984) 803-3191 or 1(800) 519-2486.
+If you see an activity that interests you and you require further information, please do not hesitate to call the Bric Vacation Rental office at +52(984) 803-3191 or WhatsApp +52 (984) 134-3131.
 One of our friendly representatives will be happy to help you with the details.